 Papers submitted for publication will meet ethical standards, including the avoiding of plagiarism and self-plagiarism.

 Any idea, part of text, figure, from a already published source must be quoted / cited, indicating the bibliographic reference.
-It is the responsibility of the authors the obtaining of copyright authorizations in order to include or adaptat ideas, texts or figures for which they do not own the copyright.
+It is the responsibility of the authors the obtaining of copyright authorizations in order to include or adapt ideas, texts or figures for which they do not own the copyright.

-For documentation on publishing ethics and the avoiding of malpractice, the authors are invited to access the published materials at the following web addresses:
+Also, for documentation on publishing ethics and the avoiding of malpractice, the authors are invited to access the published materials at the following web addresses: